OutSystems/OutSystems.SetupTools/docs/Get-OSServiceStudioInstallDir.md

 # Get-OSServiceStudioInstallDir

 ## SYNOPSIS
-Returns where the Outsystems development environment is installed.
+Returns where the OutSystems development environment (Service Studio) is installed.

 ## SYNTAX